 It seems that the clouds which just rolled through LA without dropping any moisture, a sure sign that the dry season has arrived, must have dumped some rain into this isolated valley.
 As I drove into the preserve I noticed how lush and green the mesquite bushes were.
 The Joshua trees that you

 encounter on the road to Cima had the dust washed off of them and were in full flower.
 An amazing sight.
 The desert floor was rioting with wildflowers and blooming cactii.
 I was pulling my car over every few minutes just to wander around and take pictures.
 I saw a king snake slither across the road .
 There were lots of chipmunks and a jackrabbit darting about.
 I didnt see any coyotes.
-I guess I'll just have to wait for them to wander into my yard back in LA.
+I guess I'll just have to wait for them to

 At one point I stopped and watched a kestrel swoop back and forth low over the mesquite and then rose to perch on a phone pole.
 I got a photo.